antfu/talks/2025-09-18/src/slides.md

 [click] The first would be onboarding, [click] we should make it easy to understand and get started. [click] The tip I would give is to see if you can describe your tool clearly within one sentence.
 If you can't, you might have made the tool too complicated.

 [click] Then we should be progressive on features, [click] start minimal and grow with users. [click] We should make the tool useful even in the simplest cases.
 For example, Vite can start with a single `index.html` file and no more.
 Nuxt can start with a single `app.vue` file, etc. It's easy to pack as many features as possible into our tool to make it more useful, but it could be overwhelming for users to start with a lot of features.
-We need to find a way to reveal features when users need them.
+We need to find a way to reveal features as users need them.

 [click] Then it's about extensibility, [click] to allow the community to enhance the tool and enrich the ecosystem. [click] We should make a plugin system for users to extend it with their needs.